You shall know the truth and the truth shall set you free

 This promise of Jesus was the same prophecy of John the Baptist in Mt.
 3:11; that Jesus would baptize [every one of His Scripturally born again believers] with the Holy Spirit and with fire,” (Mt.
 3:11; Mark 1:8: Jn.
 14:26; 16:7-15.)
 The Spirit is Jesus’ Free “Gift” to all those who sincerely believe in Him, and personally accept and follow Him.
 He is the Spirit of Grace, Who indwells every one of His sincere believers.
 Since that day at Pentecost, in the life of every true believer in Christ, the Gift of the indwelling Holy Spirit Himself became the fulfilment of Jesus’ promise, “the Kingdom of God will be in you,” (Acts 1:8; 2:38; 1 Cor.
 3:16-17; 6:15-20; Lu.
 17:20-21.)

 This statement concerning salvation and the “possession,” or constant indwelling of the Holy Spirit, means we must first personally believe in, and then decidedly accept Jesus as our Savior, (Jn.
 1:12-13.)
-At that moment, Jesus Christ Himself implants His living, spiritual Kingdom in our born again spirits or ‘hearts’ though the Holy Spirit, Whom He sends to indwell us, (Jn.
+At that moment, Jesus Christ Himself implants His living, spiritual Kingdom in our born again spirits or ‘hearts’ though the Holy Spirit, Whom He sends to fully indwell us, (Jn.
 3:3-5; Gal.
 4:6-7.)
+“God does not give His Spirit by measure,” (Jn.
+3:34.)

 This is God’s one and only Scriptural “baptism with the Holy Spirit,” and being born again does not happen in stages.
 Just as natural birth, spiritual rebirth happens at a particular moment in time and never again.
 One cannot truly accept Jesus as your Lord and Savior, and then be indwelt with the Holy Spirit ‘at a later stage.’
 That would be like being born as a physical baby, but only taking the first breath of life ‘at a later stage.’
 Paul declared in Rom.
 8:9, “Now if anyone does not have the Spirit of Christ, he is not His.”
 We are “His” from the very moment we sincerely accept Jesus as our Lord, Redeemer and Savior, not when and if we manifest the Holy Spirit’s gift of tongues and/or prophecy.
 To believe the false Restoration doctrine of gradual initiation into the Kingdom of God through so-called ‘mediating’ and ‘Holy-Spirit baptising’ pastors, evangelists, prophets, who supposedly “baptize people in the Holy Spirit,” is completely unscriptural and illogical.
 What’s more, we cannot be baptized “in” the Holy Spirit; Jesus baptizes us “with” the Holy Spirit.
 He does not place us ‘in’ the Spirit; He places the Spirit in us, His blood-cleansed temple.
 Only God Himself baptizes with the Holy Spirit; placing the Holy Spirit into our born again ‘hearts’ or human spirits at the moment we accept Jesus.